deislabs/bindle/docs/signing-spec.md

 Agents SHOULD initiate a warning and MAY initiate a failure if a user's expected role does not match the given roll.

 - `creator`: Signer asserts that they are the ones who made this bindle
-- `verifier`: Signer asserts that they have verified the contents of the bindle
+- `approver`: Signer asserts that they have verified the contents of the bindle
 - `proxy`: Signer asserts that they are a consumer or waypoint for this bindle, and have no reason to distrust the bindle
 - `host`: Signer asserts that it has served as a Bindle host for this content